 Variable income return on your investment

-While Brickowner provides gross rental income estimates based on information from third parties, these are not guaranteed, and it is possible that lower rents are secured.
-Rental income could even cease entirely for certain periods.
+While Brickowner provides gross income estimates based on information from third parties, these are not guaranteed, and it is possible that lower income is secured.
+Income could even cease entirely for certain periods.
 For example, if a substantial repair cost arose, Brickowner might need to obtain a loan secured against the underlying property to undertake the repair.
-Repayment of such a loan would be met by future rental income.
+Repayment of such a loan would be met by future income.

 Brickowner believes investing in property and unlisted shares should only be done as part of a diversified portfolio.
 This means investing smaller amounts in multiple properties rather than larger amounts in very few properties.
 We believe you should spread your Brickowner investments across multiple properties to minimise excessive exposure to any one property which may suffer from adverse circumstances such as tenant default or a problem that impacts valuation.